1. The objectives of the Global Ski Marathon Ranking (hereinafter Global Ranking) are:

 - U90 – 80+ years of age

-The age group of each person is determined at mid-season (January 1st) for the final score, and at mid of the 24 months’ time window (12 months before the date of the average score ranking list) for the average score.
+The age group of each person is determined mid-season (January 1st) for the final season score, and in the middle of the 24 months’ time window (12 months before the date of the average score list) for the average score.
 If only the year of birth is available for some person, then the month and the day are averaged to mid-year (July 1st) to compute his or her age group.

 Winners of all age groups will be awarded by prizes from Worldloppet member races and/or sponsors.

-10. Protests concerning the final rankings must be brought in 3 days after publishing of last event results.
+10. Protests concerning the final season score must be brought in 3 days after publishing of the last event’s results.

-11. All of the other cases, not mentioned in the current regulations shall be solved by Executive Board of the Worldloppet Ski Federation.
+11. All other cases not mentioned in the current regulations shall be solved by Executive Board of the Worldloppet Ski Federation.

 updated on 12.05.2020 for season 2021